davidblackuk/davidblackuk.github.io/about.md

   creditlink: http://www.overtakenbyevents.com
 ---

 I'm a programmer / architect / UI designer / compulsive code monkey.
 My day-to-day work is carried out in a mix of C#, HTML and Javascript under ASP.NET.
-When I'm coding at home I add objective-c and swift to the mix because basically I'm a masochist!
+When I'm coding at home I add objective-c and swift to the mix because...

 I've been in the business for quite a while, the results of my first piece of commercial code is shown below.